Why is the building industry slow to adopt digital transformation?

 The industry standard to this day?
 Paper.

 Job sites are still running off one of the oldest communication methods developed, next to voice and stone tablets.
 While sales processes are slightly digitized by email, most job site communication is through phone calls, emails, and paper notes.
 Because this data is captured haphazardly, there is a loss of details and data for management.
 Furthermore, this communication occurs during idle time when field and supporting staff track down resources, meaning less time “turning wrenches,” leading to lost margins.
-The tools of today’s building executives during meetings besides their mobile devices?
+What are the tools of today’s building executives during meetings besides their mobile devices?
 Note pads, legal pads, and paper planners.
 Field staff rely on iPads or tablets for email but prefer printed plan sets.

 We plan projects digitally, but how we execute them is analog.
 Consider that 90% of the cost of a project is in the field, not the office.
 An analysis of more than $1 trillion worth of capital projects by McKinsey found that the most significant gains in job site performance were in “‘basic’ project management.”